grantila/stream-head/README.md

 This package provides TypeScript types.

+## Versions

+From v3:
+ * This package is a pure ESM, no CommonJS support

 # API

 The default (and only) exported function takes a readable stream and returns a new readable stream `stream` of the same type as the input stream, together with `head` of type `Uint8Array`.
 The old stream must not be used anymore, it will be piped to the returned stream.
 The returned stream will contain everything from the input stream, the first *n* bytes will be **copied** to the returned buffer, not *consumed*.
 If the stream doesn't contain *n* bytes, `head` will be smaller.
 If the combined chunks up until *n* are larger than *n*, then `head` will be larger than *n* too (it's not truncated).